 With the Ofsted inspection framework emphasising the opportunities children are offered for SMSC development, RE can be a key contributor.
 Therefore, SMSC opportunities are identified in each enquiry, and are mapped on the overview grid for each year group.

 Our belief is that, using an enquiry-based model well, children’s critical thinking skills can be developed, their motivation to learn increased, and their knowledge and understanding of, and empathy with people and their beliefs, religious or otherwise, will be enhanced.

 This approach takes very seriously the philosophy that children are free to make their own choices and decisions concerning religion and belief.
 RE does not try to persuade but rather to inform and develop the skills with which evaluation can take place.

-Discovery is a thoughtful and creative set of RE planning resource for the whole Primary school, years R-6.
+Discovery RE is a thoughtful and creative set of RE planning resource for the whole Primary school, Foundation 1 to Year 6.

 We believe Discovery RE makes teachers’ lives easier and short-cuts the planning process, freeing them to design exciting and challenging teaching/learning activities for each lesson/enquiry.

 For further information, prices, and questions about Discovery RE Scheme of Work please our Discovery RE website at http://www.discoveryschemeofwork.com

 Jan Lever and her Associates offer a range of specialisms, complementing each other and broadening the skill-base of the team.
 This enables them to bring a team and solution-focussed approach to whole school issues, assessing need, devising and implementing project plans, and reviewing their success eg on behaviour or curriculum development.